Best Water Flosser Review – Top 5 Sparkling List for January, 2023 with Buying Guide

 Here’s an irrigator which is just right if you’re just giving these units a first try, or if you travel a lot and want to take your flosser on the road.
 It’s good for beginners because it is reasonably priced, and it’s excellent for travel because it has a collapsible design.

-The EW-DJ10-A is a cordless model that operates on two AA batteries, not as convenient as the Sonicare’s rechargeable battery but it eliminates the need for a charging base, another plus for travelers.
+The EW-DJ10-A is a best cordless advanced water flosser 2020 that operates on two AA batteries, not as convenient as the Sonicare’s rechargeable battery but it eliminates the need for a charging base, another plus for travelers.
 (Panasonic also sells an EW1211A model that operates with a NI-MH rechargeable battery and has an extra “jet” speed,” but it costs twice as much.)

 More info on the Panasonic EW-DJ10-A Portable Dental Water Flosser: